iamovi/NightlyWeb/README.md

 ```
 - add this few lines of code to anywhere in your html body tag.
 That's it!
 NightlyWEb will now toggle between light and dark modes.
-- you can the toggle button on the top right corner of your web page.
+- you can see the toggle button on the top right corner of your web page.

 ## Customization